 Apparently, it didn’t occur to my father that arming a small, notoriously uncoordinated child with sharpened projectile instruments was perhaps not the safest endeavour.
 What can I say?
 It was the eighties — health and safety hadn’t really been invented yet.

-I remember how much fun I had playing with it, pretending to be an outlaw-princess, and I think you can see that in the photo.
+I remember how much fun I had playing with it, pretending to be an outlaw-princess-hero!
+I think you can see that in the photo.
 I loved that bow!
 I loved trying to make it shoot wobbly home-made arrows.
 I loved that it made me feel brave and strong and capable, even when I couldn’t tie my own shoes or cross the street on my own.

 I would never win any awards for my posing, and my sartorial selections leave much to be desired.
 But as a parent now myself, I know this is what we love about our kids: their individuality, their sweetness, their quirks and foibles.